How Kiwi skincare brand Essano grew into a multimillion-dollar operation

 Gadsdon has spent one week of each month for the last 18 months, up until February, in the United States and Asia to establish business there.
 Its products are now sold by US retail giants CVS, Rite Aid and Harmo across a network of 3000 stores.

-It wants to triple its number of stockists there within two years to become one of the company's biggest markets.
+It wants to triple its number of stockists there within two years for it become one of its biggest markets.
 Australia is currently its largest market, followed by New Zealand.

 Gadsdon believes being on the ground in the markets it operates in and building its own 3550sq m Mangere factory have been instrumental to Essano's success.
 It has had four factories prior to its Montgomerie Rd site, which it moved into eight years ago.

 The company employs 85 staff and celebrates its 20-year anniversary on Friday.
-Gadsdon said the business had changed phenomenally in that time, particularly over the last five years.
+Gadsdon said the business had changed phenomenally in that time, particularly in the last five years.

 Gadsdon focuses on sales while Young focuses on product development.
 "We've always thought big and been ambitious, but it was pretty hard to comprehend that we would get to this point back in 2000 pouring out hair wax, funded on a credit card."